 The Help You Need When You Need It

 Attorneys Naveed S. Husain and Ausaf K. Farooqi will answer your questions regarding your uncontested divorce and will thoroughly explain anything you do not understand regarding the process.
 We take our goals of communication and client service very seriously.
 We understand that even uncontested divorces can be emotional, and the lawyers at the Farooqi & Husain Law Office are respectful of your feelings during the process.
-Contact us today at 630-909-9114 today for a free evaluation of your case.
+Contact us today at 630-909-9114.
 We serve clients in DuPage County and Cook County.